Question: "Is Mary the mother of God?"

 Answer: The phrase “mother of God” originated with and continues to be used in the Roman Catholic Church.
 One of the topics at the Council of Ephesus in AD 431 was the use of the Greek term Theotókos, or “God-bearer,” in reference to Mary.
 That council officially proclaimed Mary as the “mother of God,” and the doctrine was later included in the Catholic catechism.
 The idea behind calling Mary the “mother of God” is that, since Jesus is God and Mary is the mother of Jesus, she is the mother of God.

 The major problem with this logic is that the term “God” implies the totality of Yahweh, and we know that Yahweh has no beginning and no end (Psalm 90:2).
 First Timothy 6:15-16 says that God is immortal.
 Being immortal, God never was “born” and never had a “mother.”
-The third Person of the Trinity, Jesus, did have a beginning to His earthly ministry when he was conceived in Mary’s womb and was born, but from eternity past He had always been the Son of God.
+The second Person of the Trinity, Jesus, did have a beginning to His earthly ministry when he was conceived in Mary’s womb and was born, but from eternity past He had always been the Son of God.

 Philippians 2:6–7 gives us a bit more insight on what transpired when Jesus left heaven to become man.
 The New Living Translation says, “Though he was God, he did not think of equality with God as something to cling to.
 Instead, he gave up his divine privileges; he took the humble position of a slave and was born as a human being.”
 Jesus was already one with the Father, but He set aside His rights as Divinity and took the form of a baby (John 1:1).
 He went on to live the normal life of a Jewish boy, obeying His earthly parents (Luke 2:51).